Kinship Care

 Placement with Relatives

-If a child is removed from the care of his or her parent(s), the social worker must conduct, within 30 days, an investigation in order to identify and locate all grandparents, parents of a sibling of the child (if the parent has legal custody of the sibling), adult siblings, and other adult relatives of the child, including any other adult relatives suggested by the parents.
+If a child is removed from the care of his or her parent(s), the social worker must conduct, within 30 days, an investigation to identify and locate all grandparents, parents of a sibling of the child (if the parent has legal custody of the sibling), adult siblings, and other adult relatives of the child, including any other adult relatives suggested by the parents.
 Counties must provide all identified relatives with written and oral notification unless notification is inappropriate due to the relative’s history of family or domestic violence.

 Resources and Information

-These resources also provide various types of non-financial support to those relative caregivers and children who are not dependents of the juvenile court (e.g. not in foster care), also referred to as “informal kinship care.”
+You may also refer to the Kinship Support Resources webpage for information on available supports and resources within county.
+These resources also provide various types of non-financial support to those relative caregivers and children who are not dependents of the juvenile court (e.g., not in foster care), also referred to as “informal kinship care.”
 Informal relative caregivers can also refer to the CalWORKs site for more information on financial assistance through CalWORKs payments (TANF) as a non-needy relative.
 Relatives may be able to apply online at Benefitscal.org or contact the social services agency within their county.

 For Additional Information: